Sustainable community: Examples of Sustainable Community initiatives

 The best example of a real Sustainable Community is Saint Michael's Sustainable Community in Costa Rica.
 The community produces far more food and water than it needs.
 It uses regenerative agriculture as a base to live in harmony with nature.

 Sustainable community initiatives have emerged in neighborhoods, cities, counties, metropolitan planning districts, and watershed districts at different scales pertaining to community needs.
 These initiatives are driven by various actor groups that have different methods of effectively planning out ways to create sustainable communities.
 Most often they are implemented by governments and non-profit organizations, but they also involve community members, academics, and create partnerships and coalitions.
+While each community has its distinct needs, stakeholders generally evaluate the indicators of sustainability with regard to system performance, policy, and rapid feedback in order to keep or alter their sustainability programs.

 Nonprofit organizations help to cultivate local talents and skills, empowering people to become more powerful and more involved in their own communities.
 Many also offer plans and guidance on improving the sustainability of various practices, such as land use and community design, transportation, energy efficiency, waste reduction, and climate friendly purchasing.

 Some government groups will create partnerships where departments will work together using grants to provide resources to communities like clean air and water, community planning, economic development, equity and environmental justice, as well as housing and transportation choices.

 Social movements have gathered momentum, spreading sustainable community ideas around the world, not only through example, but also by offering classes and training on sustainable living, permaculture, and local economics.